nnaxalan-ui/NoelleAxalan/README.md

 Key Technical Operation: Tables were joined via a `Student_ID` key.

 ## Executive Summary
 The data reveals that academic success is a multi-variable equation where both psychological health and support systems are as predictive as students' natural academic aptitude.
-This project identifies a clear "Anxiety-Performance Inverse" and highlights specific points of intervention for institutional success.
+This project identifies 'Threshold Anxiety' at the C/D GPA border as a primary predictor of academic failure and utilized CTE-driven intervention analysis to evaluate institutional safeguards to propose targeted, data-driven support strategies.

   - A moderate negative correlation ($r = -0.49$) exists between exam anxiety and final scores.